tessercat/pbx-docs/security.md

 session-specific login credentials
 to the requesting client.

+The `peers` app
+expires Client objects
+(and their sessions)
-Sessions expire after 14 days.
+after 14 days.
-The expiry is enforced
-by both the JavaScript client
-and the `peers` app.

 Since the `peers` app
 places no restriction
-on the creation of new login credentials, public channels could easily be misused.

-The verto module
-requires user configuration
+on the creation of new login credentials, pub/sub and peer-to-peer message exchange could easily be misused for purposes other than discovering peers and negotiating WebRTC connections between them, though anyone who does so should consider the fact that messages ere encrypted only between client and server, and could easily be intercepted by anyone with privileged access to the service host (i.e. me).

-to specify allowed event channels and allowed protocol message types per user.
+Verto module user configuration specifies allowed event channels and allowed verto protocol message types per directory user.

 Peer client directory users
-are configured to allow logged-in clients to send only the subset of verto protocol messages (echo, subscribe, publish and info) that support peer discovery in a single channel and peer-to-peer WebRTC connection negotiation with other peers in the same channel.
+are configured to allow logged-in clients to send only the subset of verto protocol messages (echo, subscribe, publish and info) that support peer discovery and WebRTC connection negotiation with other peers in the same channel.